ilikeorangutans/ilikeorangutans.github.com/_posts/2014-02-06-grails-2-testing-guide.md

 class ContactUsFormJobSpec extends Specification {
 {% endhighlight %}

-#### conversion

-non-domain classes like errors can't be converted to JSON

 #### groovy.lang.MissingMethodException: No signature of method: com.foo.Rainbow.addToColors()...

 This error happened a few times to me: